cmtt/dijs/README.md

 Dijs is a small dependency injection module for Node.js and browser environments.
 It was inspired by [AngularJS](http://www.angularjs.org/).

+Dependency injection might be a useful pattern to organize larger projects.

 # Usage

 ````js